 Yes, you can switch your savings into other funds.
 But your choice of fund can have a long-term impact on your pension savings.
 And choosing the right fund can be a complex decision.
 We recommend getting advice from a qualified financial adviser.

 Yes, you can pause your pension contributions.
 But you might not save as much money as you’d expect.

 You’ll miss out on tax relief and tax-free investment growth, plus any contributions from your employer.
 And although you’ll be paying less into your pension, your National Insurance contributions or student loan payments might go up, so your net pay won’t necessarily increase by as much as you hope.

 You can find out more in our Opting out of your pension article.

 Can I take money out of my pension?

-Once you reach retirement age, you can take money out of your pension.
+Once you reach 55 (rising to 57 from April 2028) you can take money out of your pension.
 But if the money’s no longer invested, it can’t start growing again as market conditions hopefully improve.
 That could have a long-term impact on the value of your investments, and your retirement age and lifestyle.
 You might need to work longer to top up your pension pot.
-It’s worth thinking carefully before you take the plunge.
+It’s worth thinking carefully before you make any decisions.

 Your next steps depend on your needs and circumstances.
 If you:

 - are worried about how your workplace or personal pension’s doing, or how much you’re paying into it, and aren’t planning to retire soon, then speak to your employer or pension provider